Paramatin-OP/Paramatin-OP/README.md

 Im Curently Learning python and Telethon

--I did some silly mistake like not giving credits do other but @xditya Pls forgive me bro sorry it was my mistake
+- I did some silly mistake like not giving credits do other but @xditya Pls forgive me bro sorry it was my mistake

--I Reallised That Makin A Modules Takes effort
+- I Reallised That Makin A Modules Takes effort

+### Pro Tip

 - If You Copy Someones Works Please Give him/her credits